Cameroon, Republic of

 The threshold for small equipment and tools to be included in the balance sheet shall be XAF 500,000.

-Depreciation rates specific to certain sectors of activity may be fixed by a separate joint instrument of the ministers in charge of finance and sector concerned.
+Depreciation rates specific to certain sectors of activity may be fixed by a separate joint instrument of the ministers in charge of finance and the sector concerned.

 With regard to rules governing the deduction of provisions and depreciation, impairment of goodwill shall be allowable for CIT purposes.